maliaditya/studio/features.md

     -   **Release Planning:** Create detailed, versioned roadmaps for your products/services with launch dates, features, and descriptions.
 -   **Strategic Matrix:** A consolidated dashboard showing all your defined products and services, summarizing their format, status, and strategic goals.
 -   **Interactive Mind Map:**
-    -   A hierarchical visualization of your entire LifeOS, from high-level strategies down to individual learning tasks.
+    -   A hierarchical visualization of your entire Dock, from high-level strategies down to individual learning tasks.
     -   Shows real-time status of every task: Scheduled for Today, Logged Today, Pending from Past, and Completed in Past.

 ---